RaphaelBecker/Sniffle/README.md

   * Clone this project into the project folder: `~ $ /sniffer`
   * change permission for setup.sh by `chmod +x setup.sh`
   * run `setup.sh` in `~ $ /sniffer/Sniffle/mobile_extension` folder
+    * if file not found, do: `dos2unix -k -o setup.sh`

 #### Set up automount usb drives:
 This project relies on automount usb drives at plugin and remove.